On the podcast this week, I talk about goal setting.

 Goal setting is one of my favorite things.
 I may even like it more than organizing!

-The kind of goals that I love to set are BHAG – which stands for big, hairy, audacious goals.
+The kind of goal that I love to set is BHAG – which stands for big, hairy, audacious goals.

-To put this into context, when I was 16 my goals were: to be a stay-at-home mom, home-school my kids, and grow all my own food, own a business AND be the President of the United States!
+To put this into context, when I was 16 my goals were: to be a stay-at-home mom, home-school my kids, grow all my own food, own a business, AND be the President of the United States!

 I have always had really high expectations for myself and others around me.

 When I was graduating from college, I was told I had “unrealistic expectations.”
 My report from my first year of teaching said “unrealistic expectations.”

 I think it’s fair to say that I do often have unrealistic expectations.

 I usually don’t achieve my goals in the time frame that I originally set.
 But that is because they are so big that they require extra time, resources, and personal development in order to achieve them.
 But I DO achieve them!

 Examples Of Big Goals That I Have Achieved

 In summer 2016, one of my big goals was to create an Amazon number 1 bestseller by the fall… and I did!
 (The Mindset of Organization).